kamilkhanlab/nonsmooth-forward-ad/README.md

 #### Handling nonsmoothness

 The nonsmooth calculus rules used here are described by Khan and Barton (2015) and Barton et al. (2017).
 In particular, they require knowledge of when a nonsmooth elemental function like `abs` is exactly at its "kink" or not, which is difficult using floating point arithmetic.
 This implementation, by default, considers any domain point within an absolute tolerance of `1e-08` of a kink to be at that kink.
-In the exported functions listed above, this "zero tolerance" may be edited via a keyword argument `ztol`.
-For example, in `eval_gen_gradient`, we could write:
+In all of the exported functions listed above, this tolerance may be edited via a keyword argument `ztol`.
+For example, when using `eval_gen_gradient`, we could write:
 ```julia
 y, yGrad = eval_gen_gradient(f, x, ztol=1e-5)
 ```